jnbli/Email-Draft-Duplicator/README.md

 - [X] User can duplicate drafts (given that the user has at least 1 draft) without having to click on an email if this add-on is used on non-mobile versions of Gmail.
 - [X] If a starred draft is duplicated, the starred status transfers over to the duplicates.
 - [X] User can duplicate more than one draft at once.
+- [ ] User can refresh the add-on via a button on the footer.

 ### UI
 - [X] `Number of Copies` input displays an error message to the user if the input is invalid.